 The nurse can see you for any of these conditions and services.

 - Blood Pressure

 - Family Planning

 - Taking blood samples

 How do I arrange vaccinations for my holidays?

 Please allow at at least 6 weeks before you travel, this will ensure that as far as possible you will be fully inoculated before travelling.
 To book this appointment you must be seen at our travel clinic which are held on a Wednesday afternoon.
 The nurse will advise you which injections you need to travel and will issue you with prescriptions.
 On receiving the items from the chemist you need to make a further appointment with the Practice Nurse to adminsiter the vaccines.
 Travel clinics are nurse lead, please do not arrange an appointment with the Doctor in relation to travel, unless this has been specially arranged for you at the reception desk.

 How do I request information regarding my vaccinations?

-Please request this in writing, and address this to your registered doctor.
-We charge a fee for this service as our staff have to check your medical records for this information.
-Clerical staff are not permitted to provide this information as they are not qualified to provide a detailed vaccination history for you.
+Please request this in writing or via e-mail.
 It can normally take up to 5 working days to complete your request.
 Requests must be submitted in writing, so we have a signed request by you for our records.
-For medico-legal reasons e-mail requests are not accepted.

 Do I need an appointment to request medication that is not on repeat?
 (Special Request)